tsgates/arch-wiki-markdown/wiki/Gaming.md

         -   Unity – specialized game plugin for browsers.
 Currently works only in Google Chrome.
 Most games are commercial and/or closed-source.
     -   HTML 5 games use brand new canvas and WebGL technologies and work in all modern browsers but can be very slow on weak machines.
 -   Specialized environments (software emulators) – – Required for
-    running software designed for other architectures or systems (Heed the copyright laws of your country!)
+    running software designed for other architectures or systems, (Heed the copyright laws of your country!).
+Check the list of emulators for more details.
     -   Wine – allows running of some Windows games, as well as a large amount of Windows software.
+Wine does not slowdown most games (even speeds up some), so most games with low system requirements that run in Windows work in Wine too.
+Consult Wine AppDB for game-specific compability information.
     -   Crossover Games – members of the Codeweavers team are prime supporters of Wine.
 Using Crossover Games makes the installation & setting up of some games easier, more reliable & even